BLOG

 In recent times, we have been faced with candidates for president from each party who do not have a reputation for never lying, which is unsettling.
 This begs the question as to what extent truthfulness and trustworthiness in future elections will be an issue.
 Remarkable!

-The Micro Expression Training Tool (METT) and the Subtle Expression Training Tool (SETT) can be learned online, but more than that is necessary to detect lies from behavior.
-We offer a three day workshop to learn the necessary skills, in addition to METT and SETT.
+The Micro Expression Training Tool (METT) and the Subtle Expression Training Tool (SETT) can be learned online, and is a great place to start.